This is Cheryl. She made my biscuits this morning at a fast food place called Jacks. My biscuit was delicious. Good job Cheryl!

 Jacks understands that transparency creates trust.
 I can see who is making my food, whether they’re in a good mood or not and I know her name, Cheryl.

 Were the biscuits good before Cheryl?
 Yes.
 Are the biscuits better because I know it’s Cheryl making them?
-No, but my trust level goes up because I know who and how they are taking care of my food.
+No, but my trust level goes up because I know who and how they’re taking care of my food.

-I am currently working a part time delivery job at the fast food sub place Jimmie Johns.
+I a few year ago, I worked at a Jimmie Johns.
 It’s my first time (at age 51) working fast food.
-People trust me to get their order right, deliver on time and do it with a smile on my face.
-So far so good.
-Meeting their expectation builds trust.
+People trusted me to get their order right, deliver on time and do it with a smile on my face.
+Meeting their expectation built trust and put Jimmy Johns in a good light.

 If you want to build trust with your Pastor, parents, students and the church in general, you need to open a window where people can see what you’re doing, how you’re doing it and with what attitude you’re doing it with.
 Enter social media.